 Three decades in business transformation

-Better Consultants was created in 1989, as a result of an initiative focused on the contribution of the best professional values for the practice of consultancy and IT services, at a time of transition between the management models of the 80s, strongly centralized, and the emergence of network architectures of the 90s.
+Better Consultants was created in 1989, as an initiative focused on the best professional values for the practice of consultancy and IT services, at a time of transition between the management models of the 80s, strongly centralized, and the emergence of network architectures of the 90s.

 1989 ¿Why Better Consultants?

 The creation of Better Consultants coincided with a favorable economic and sector context for the initiative we proposed.
 In a demand market scenario, quality consulting services were exclusively provided by multination firms, which, unlike what happened in neighboring European countries, relegated local companies to a purely testimonial role.

 Our best practices in consulting and IT technology services, together with the local component of proximity and contribution to understanding client needs, covered an empty space offering great future expectations for companies like us.

 From the very beginning, the recruiting of the best human and intellectual capital has always been our main guideline.
 There are many questions that arise when starting a new business initiative.
 The new starting point required to break with previous schemes that were becoming obsolete and forced to build foundations that would accompany us in the new trajectory.

 ● Consolidation of human capital